mathiasvr/bluejay/README.md

 - User configurable startup tunes :musical_note:
 - Smooth throttle limitting based on temperature
 - Watchdog timer protection as low as 0,8ms
-- Mechanism to notify to bf 0 rpm when max pwm is being limited because of configured temperature limit is reached
+- Mechanism to notify to Betaflight 0 rpm when max pwm is being limited because of Bluejay's configured temperature limit is reached.
+Activate OSD Motor Diagnostics in Betaflight to see in OSD when temperature limit is being applied.
 - Numerous optimizations and bug fixes

 See the project [changelog](CHANGELOG.md) for a list of changes.